Jan van Krimpen: Foundry Type

-Of this font, there was the first trial made by Rädisch, and the punches and matrices of the second version controlled by van Krimpen.
-There were two sizes of open Capitals.
-Van Krimpen started to alter 36pt and 48 pt capitals taking some lead away from the surface.
-Using them as initials in printed texts by Enschedé.
-Later was decided to make matrices for this variants too.
+Of this font, the first trial was made by Rädisch.
+The punches and matrices of the second version were controlled by van Krimpen.
+There were two sizes of Open Capitals.
+Van Krimpen started to alter 36pt and 48pt capitals taking some lead away from the surface.
+They were used as initials in printed texts by Enschedé.
+Later it was decided to make matrices for these variants, too.